Dental Health Command Europe Change of Responsibility Ceremony

 U.S. Army Sgt.
 Maj.
-Carlos I. Orsinicarrero, Dental Health Command Europe, senior enlisted advisor, delivers his remarks during a change of responsibility ceremony, Aug 30, 2023 at Sembach, Germany.
-Orsinicarrero assumed responsibility of the unit from Sgt.
-Maj.
-Cesar M. Quintana Jr. (U.S. Army photo by Elisabeth Paqué)
+Carlos I. Orsinicarrero (right) receives authorization from Col. Scott Rankin (left), commander, both with Dental Health Command Europe, to take charge of the troops in conclusion of the DHCE change of responsibility ceremony Aug 30, 2023 at Sembach, Germany.
+Orsinicarrero assumed responsibility of the unit from Quintana Jr. (U.S. Army photo by Elisabeth Paqué)

 |Date Taken: